afontainec/chinchay/docs/clidocs.md

 ### The "new" Command

 This command will create migrations, models, controllers, views and routes for a given relation.
+Basically with just one command you are all set to for the CRUD (create, read, update, delete) of than relation.
 You can use it by running:

 ```
 $ chinchay new relation_name